-Historically and in the past few years, some of the key factors for investors' interest in stranded costs securitizations are local economic conditions as well as the utility's ability to generate a constructive regulatory outcome.
+Historically and in recent years, some of the key factors for investors' interest in stranded-costs securitizations are local economic conditions and the utility's ability to generate a constructive regulatory outcome.
 In New York, as is the case recently in a number of other states, securitization continues to be viewed as a tool for utilities to recoup costs efficiently, given recently passed legislation.
-This transaction is the second time LIPA has used securitization to recover phase-in costs under the LIPA reformed act passed on June 21, 2013, by the New York State Assembly and Senate (chapter 173).
+This transaction is the third time LIPA has used securitization to recover phase-in costs under the LIPA Reformed Act passed on June 21, 2013, by the New York State Assembly and Senate (Chapter 173).